How to Defrost Your Windshield in Less Than One Minute

 Beat the winter frost with this simple solution.

 This easy-to-make solution can clear your windshield in less than a minute and get you on the road fast.
 Simply mix 1/3 part water and 2/3 part isopropyl or rubbing alcohol.
-Pour the solution into a spray bottle and in the morning, spray it on your windshield.
-The ice will disappear instantly.
+Pour the solution into a spray bottle, and in the morning, spray it on your windshield.
+The ice will disappear instantly!
 You can also spray the solution on your car handles and doors if they are frozen shut.
 Still keep your scraper handy, though, as you may need to scrape off some excess chunks of ice.
-(This is why your car window has those little black dots.)
+(Find out more genius uses for rubbing alcohol.)

-This works because isopropyl doesn’t freeze until it reaches 128°F below 0.
+This works because isopropyl doesn’t freeze until it reaches -128°F (-89°C).
 Therefore, you can also keep the spray bottle in your car without worrying about it freezing over night.
-(However, beware of leaving these nine items in your car!)
+(Here’s what you should never leave in your car in the winter.)